 Clubs: Hastings YMCA (1919-1921), St Leonards Amateurs (1920-1922), Rock-a-Nore (1922-1923), Hastings Police (c1923)

-The 1920s and 1930s saw the area develop into White Rock Gardens, with the field renamed the Oval, after the circular path built on the ground.
-By 1930, the site was designated as a children’s playing area, but junior football games were banned around this time, as it was felt the churning up of the surface made the field unusable for other users.
+During the 1920s and 1930s the area was developed into White Rock Gardens, and the field was renamed the Oval after the circular path constructed around it.
+By 1930 the site had been designated as a children’s play area, and junior football was banned around this time due to concerns that the surface was being churned up and made unsuitable for other users.

-Small field located on the Ridge once used by Sandown School, before the new school was built on its present site.
-The ground was rented by the education committee and used as part of playing fields for Hastings High School for Girls, though often used by other schools and youth clubs.
-The ground was lost to development and Playden Gardens, located off St Helens Down, stands on the site of the old ground.
+This small field on the Ridge was once used by Sandown School before its relocation.
+Later rented by the education committee, it formed part of the playing fields for Hastings High School for Girls and was also used by other schools and youth groups.
+The site was eventually developed, with Playden Gardens now occupying the area.

 Also known as: Sandrock, Hurst Court